victoryosiobe/kingchop/README.md

 **Default**: true.

-**Purpose**: Normally, in other libraries, the array is formed by using delimeters, like '!?.', so those delimeters don't make it in the results.
+**Purpose**: In other libraries, the array is formed by using delimeters, like '!?.', so those delimeters don't make it in the results.
 Well, this option if true, leaves the delimeters, instead of removing or using them.

 **Value**: it only accepts 2 types of value, true or false.
 With true as default, it leaves the delimeters.
 With false, it uses the delimeters, hence, removing them.